 - Confirm the hanger ball is firmly seated in the mounting bracket.

 - Confirm the outlet box is ceiling fan-rated and designed to support the ceiling fan's weight.

 - Confirm the outlet box is securely attached to a beam or a support brace.
 If the outlet box is installed directly to the ceiling, this could cause wobbling and eventually damage the ceiling.

 If wobbling persists, read Del Mar Fans & Lighting's guide on how to balance your ceiling fan for assistance.

 Many people find the gentle whooshing of a ceiling fan soothing; however, anything louder can be a sign of a serious problem.
 To determine the cause of your noisy fan, use the steps below:

 - If you've recently installed the fan, allow 24 hours for the ceiling fan to adjust.

 - If your ceiling fan has a light kit, tighten any loose screws securing the glassware.
 Confirm the light bulbs are firmly threaded into the socket.

-- If you're using a wall control, make sure the control is not a variable speed type.
+- If you're using a wall control, make sure the control is not an infinitely variable speed type.
 A stepped speed control should be used instead.

 - If your ceiling fan has an oil bath, check the oil level and replenish oil as needed.